 (1) Unless subrule (2) applies, if you have made a written application you must serve a copy of the application and any supporting affidavit on every other party after it has been lodged and at least 10 days before the hearing of the application.

-(2) Subrule (1) does not apply —
+(2) Subrule (1) does not apply to your application if —

-(a) if your application is for default judgment for a failure to —
+(a) your application is for default judgment against another part —

-(i) lodge a response in accordance with rule 9(1); or
+(i) for a failure by the other party to lodge a response in accordance with rule 9(1); or

-(ii) lodge a statement of defence in accordance with rule 10(1); or
+(ii) for a failure by the other party to lodge a statement of defence in accordance with rule 10(1); or

-(b) if these rules say that your application may be dealt with in the absence of the respondent to the application.
+(iii) for a failure by the other party to do something else, and these rules state that the default judgment may be given in the absence of the parties;

+(b) your application is for something else and —

+(i) these rules provide that your application does not need to be served; or

+(ii) the Court dealing with your application does not need to be served.

+[Rule 64 amended in Gazette 3 Jun 2008 p.
+2147.]

 65. Response to an application

 (1) If you have been served with an application you must, at least 3 working days before the hearing of the application, lodge and serve —